CleverCloud/documentation/content/doc/marketplace/_index.md

 * `api/regions` - The list of geographical zones supported by your add-on.
 It cannot be empty.
 As for now, it *MUST* contain the element "eu".
 More will be supported.

-* `api/production/base_url` - The production endpoint on which Clever Cloud sends actions requests (provision, deprovision, and plan change).
+* `api/production/base_url` - The production endpoint on which Clever Cloud sends actions requests (provision and deprovision).

 * `api/production/sso_url` - The production endpoint for single sign-on.